Marilyn Renfree: Research career

 Renfree moved back to Australia to take up a lecturer position in vertebrate biology at Murdoch University, Perth, WA in 1973.
 Renfree established a colony of tammars at Murdoch University and also started working on agile wallabies, studying them to understand how lactation is controlled in marsupials.
 She also started working on honey possums, in collaboration with Ron Wooller.

 In January 1982, Renfree married Roger Short and they both moved to Monash University, Melbourne, Victoria where she started her third tammar colony.
 She received a National Health and Medical Research Council (NHMRC) fellowship and was a Principal Research Fellow for ten years at Monash, working full-time on research.

 Her two daughters, Tamsin and Kirsten were born in 1983 and 1986.
 In collaboration with her husband, Renfree studied the contraceptive effects of breastfeeding, showing that breastfeeding on demand had a very effective contraceptive effect.
 Renfree, in collaboration with David Parer and Liz Parer-Cook, participated in The Nature of Australia, a series by the Australian Broadcasting Corporation celebrating Australia's bicentenary in 1988.
 Methods used to film tammars were then used to study the birth process in marsupials.
 Renfree showed that, as for other mammals, prostaglandin is involved in birth and that, as well as for other mammals, the marsupial baby is capable of modifying maternal physiology at birth.

 In 1991, Renfree was appointed Chair of Zoology and Head of Department at Melbourne University, a position she held until 2003.
 She became a Laureate Professor of the University in 2002, and in 2003 was awarded a Federation Fellowship.
 In 2011, Renfree was one of the lead researchers on the first kangaroo genome sequencing project Renfree currently serves on the Prime Minister's Science Prizes Committee for Australia.

 Awards

-Renfree was awarded the Gottschalk Medal in 1980, the Mueller Medal in 1997.
+Renfree was awarded the Gottschalk Medal in 1980, and the Mueller Medal in 1997.
 She was elected a Fellow of the Australian Academy of Science in 1997.
 She was awarded the Gold Conservation Medal of the Zoological Society of San Diego for 2000, the Commonwealth of Australia's Centenary Medal in 2003, and was made an Officer of the Order of Australia (AO) in 2013 "for distinguished service to biology, particularly through leadership in the research into marsupial reproduction, and to the scientific community".
+In 2019 she was inducted onto the Victorian Honour Roll of Women.
 In March 2019 Renfree was awarded the Carl G. Hartmann Award by the Society for the Study of Reproduction and in 2020 the Macfarlane Burnet Medal and Lecture by the Australian Academy of Science.
 She was made a Fellow of the Royal Society in 2021.